mathewemad778-dot/life-simulator/README.md

 🧠 Life Simulator

-Life Simulator is an interactive web app that helps you visualize how your daily habits can shape your life over the next 5 years.

-Instead of guessing your future, this tool lets you simulate it — tracking your wealth, health, energy, and happiness based on your lifestyle choices.
+Life Simulator is a simple interactive web app that lets you see how your daily habits can shape your life over the next five years.
+Instead of just guessing what might happen in the future, the idea here is to actually simulate it and watch how things like your money, health, energy, and overall happiness change based on the way you live day to day.

-🚀 Features

-🎯 Simulate 5 years of your life in seconds

-💰 Track wealth growth based on salary and expenses

-❤️ Monitor health, energy, and happiness over time

-📊 Clean data visualization with monthly progress

-⚡ Smooth animations and real-time simulation

-📁 Export your simulation data as JSON

-🛠️ Built With

-HTML5

-Tailwind CSS

-Vanilla JavaScript

-🧩 How It Works

-You enter basic lifestyle data like:

-Age

-Job & salary

-Work hours

-Sleep hours

-Exercise frequency

-The simulator then calculates monthly changes using simple logic:

-More sleep & exercise → better health & energy

-Overworking → lower health & happiness

-Income vs expenses → wealth growth

-All results are displayed visually over 60 months (5 years).

-📸 Preview

-A clean dashboard showing your life stats evolving over time with charts and tables.

-▶️ How to Run

-Download or clone the repo

-Open index.html in your browser

-Enter your data

-Click Run Simulation

-📦 Export Data

-You can export your full simulation as a JSON file and use it for:

-Data analysis

-Visualization tools

-Personal tracking

-🎯 Purpose

-This project is built for educational and visualization purposes — to help people understand how small daily habits can lead to long-term outcomes.

-🤝 Contributing

-Feel free to fork the project and improve it!
-Ideas, features, and optimizations are always welcome.

-📄 License

-This project is open-source and available for learning and experimentation.
+You start by entering some basic information about yourself, like your age, your job and salary, how many hours you work, how much you sleep, and how often you exercise.
+From there, the app runs a month-by-month simulation using straightforward logic.
+Sleeping well and exercising regularly will slowly improve your health and energy, while overworking tends to drag down both your health and happiness.
+On the financial side, your income and expenses determine whether your wealth grows or shrinks over time.

+All of this is visualized across 60 months, so you get a clear picture of how small habits can compound into big results.
+The dashboard is designed to be clean and easy to read, with charts and tables that update as the simulation runs, making it feel fast and smooth rather than overwhelming.

+The project itself is built using HTML5, Tailwind CSS, and vanilla JavaScript, keeping things lightweight and easy to understand or modify.
+You can run it locally by simply opening the index.html file in your browser, entering your data, and starting the simulation.

+There’s also an option to export your results as a JSON file, which can be useful if you want to analyze the data further, plug it into other visualization tools, or just keep track of different scenarios you’ve tested.

+At its core, this project is meant to be educational.
+It’s a simple way to show how small daily decisions can lead to very different outcomes over time, and it gives you a more tangible way to think about long-term habits instead of just abstract ideas.

+It’s open-source as well, so if you feel like improving it or adding new features, you’re free to jump in and build on top of it however you like..